hjxhh030315/BinaryPackage/README.md

 ## How to run test file ##

-cd to the package then run python3 -m unittest test.test_binary
+cd to the package then run 'python3 -m unittest test.test_binary'